Sonia-96/MyStudyNotes/Network & Security/Network.md

 ## IPv4 -> IPv6

-Only endpoints in the path need to do transport things, but every router need to do network things.
-So, switching from IPv4 to IPv6 requires us to update all devices including routers.
+Since the network layer includes every node in the internet, switching from IPv4 to IPv6 requires us to update all devices including routers.
+(Only endpoints in the path need to do transport things, but every router need to do network things.)

-- Dual Stacking: routers can understand both IPv4 and IPv6
+The transition has include a mix of **dual stacking** and **tunneling**:

-- Tunneling:
+- Dual Stacking: routers can understand and process both IPv4 and IPv6

-  > when an IPv6 packet hits an IPv4 only link, it puts the whole IPv6 packet in an IPv4 packet and forwards it on.
+- Tunneling:  when an IPv6 packet hits an IPv4-only link, it puts the whole IPv6 packet in an IPv4 packet and forwards it on.
 When it gets to a node that understands IPv6, the IPv6 packet is unwrapped and sent onward.

 Since it takes extra costs to transit from IPv4 to IPv6, and NAT kind of solves the problem of running out of IPv4 addresses, many operators have decided not to invest in supporting IPv6.

 ## Match and Action

-Match and Action:
+Match and Action paradigm: match a feature then perform an action.

 - forwarding table (prefix -> output link) :
-  - on the "match" side, we can look at src/dest IP addresses (some src IP has higher priority, some src IP like sendign spams, so we can give them lower priority), port numbers
+  - on the "match" side, we can look at src/dest IP addresses (some src IP has higher priority, some src IP like sending spams so we can give them lower priority), port numbers
   - on the action side: forwarding
-- flow table: similar to forwarding table, but looks at more fields in the header (we can think flow table is a generalized version of forwarding table)
+- flow table: similar to forwarding table, but looks at more fields in the header (we can think flow table is a generalized forwarding)
 - NAT router:
   - Action: change src IP/port
 - firewall